cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 A.2.
 Future features, Roadmap, Successor projects using Java/Eclipse and C#/.NET
      ---------------------------------------------------------------------------
-In general all bigger new developments will go directly to the new successor projects (see chapter A.2.2).
+In general all bigger new developments will go directly to the two successor projects (see chapter A.2.2).

 Within CrypTool 1.x bugs will still be fixed and functions will be added by